tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 - You have logged into a (Unix) terminal window that will allow you to do deployments to a valid K8s cluster
 - You have your Kubernetes' context set to a system that you have permission to deploy to

-Note: These solutions have only been tested with Kubernetes server version 1.19.7.
+Note: These solutions have only been tested with Kubernetes server `version 1.19.7`.
 Lower versions may require changes for solution 2, depending on the type of ingress support API provided.
 A version of this alternative approach is given in solution 2.1 (`load-balancer-solution2_1.yaml`) - although it has not been validated and may need additional changes for different K8s versions.